 Deacon Mike comes to Delaware from Sparta, New Jersey and the Diocese of Paterson.
 Mike is a retired human resources executive and a former adjunct professor in the undergraduate and graduate programs at Felician and Centenary Colleges.
 Pat, his wife, is retired from working on parish staff and from administration for a division of Paterson’s Catholic Charities.
 They have a daughter and two grandchildren living in Texas and a son who is a teacher and fencing coach at a catholic high school in New Jersey.

 Mike was ordained to the Permanent Diaconate in May 2005.
 He served as deacon at Saint Kateri Tekakwitha Parish in Sparta, NJ and later at Our Lady of the Valley Parish in Wayne, NJ.
 His ministries have included: support to the various parish committees, liturgies, weddings, funerals, wake services, and preparation for engaged couples.

 Deacon Rich was ordained a Permanent Deacon in June of 2011 for the Archdiocese of New York.
 He was assigned to his home parish of Saint Elizabeth Ann Seton Church in Shrub Oak, NY and served there until moving to Delaware.

 Rich and his wife, Helen, permanently moved to Delaware from New York in March of 2016.
 They have a son, Jason, in the US Navy whose home port is Norfolk, Virginia and a daughter, Danielle, a special education elementary school teacher in New York.
 Both are married.
 Rich and Helen have five grandchildren.

 Ministry to the Spanish-Speaking Community:

-Mario Robles, Coordinator for Spanish-Speaking Catechetics
+Mario Robles, Coordinator, Spanish-Language Catechetics